Why you should learn C#?

 Blazor is the latest addition to the .NET technologies and probably one of the most exciting and promising.

-Blazor is definitely a framework you want to keep an eye on.
-The first stable release of client-side Blazor is expected in May 2020.
+Blazor is definitely a framework you want to keep an eye on and start using in production.

 15. C# developers are in high demand